OchoaLab/bias-assoc-paper/README.md

 This repository contains the revision history for the kinship bias association paper, including:

+- `abstracts/`: Accepted abstracts to conferences
+- `data/`: The raw data, including all main paper tables and figures.
 - `manuscripts/`: The raw manuscript files
+- `posters/`: Posters presented at meetings.
 - `scripts/`: The complete codebase used to generate the data
-- `data/`: The raw data, including all main paper tables and figures.